Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests: Introduction

-Motivated by the interesting arguments in \cite{mentch2020randomization}, we show in this paper how random forests can reduce bias compared to bagging, which helps explain their success in high SNR settings.
-We introduce the notion of \emph{hidden patterns}, relationships in the data that bagging ensembles have difficulty capturing.
+In this paper, we revisit the widely-held belief that random forests {\emph{only}} reduce variance and show how random forests can reduce bias compared to bagging, which helps explain their success in high SNR settings.
+We introduce and formalize the notion of \emph{hidden patterns}, patterns in the data that bagging ensembles have difficulty capturing.
 By randomly selecting subsets of features to consider per split, random forests better capture these patterns, which in turn reduces ensemble bias.
 To provide intuition on hidden patterns, we show an example below.